Here’s how to apply six principles of customer service to your wellness business:

 They don’t want to hear how they benefit YOU.

 Our office uses bottled water.
-We got a letter from Ozarka Water recently stating very emphatically that they had changed our bottled water delivery schedule for the rest of 2006 “specifically to improve internal operational efficiency.”
+We got a letter from Ozarka Water recently stating very emphatically that they had changed our bottled water delivery schedule for the rest of the year “specifically to improve internal operational efficiency.”

 Why should we care?
 Our prices didn’t go down.
 Our service didn’t get better.
 In fact, the new schedule inconveniences us.
 Plus, this is the same company that recently imposed a new delivery surcharge.